geryan/vbarrrr/README.md

 **IN DEVELOPMENT, NO DOCUMENTATION**

-**FUNCTIONS PROBABLY WORING THOUGH IF YOU'D LIKE TO TRY YOUR LUCK**
+**FUNCTIONS PROBABLY WORKING THOUGH IF YOU'D LIKE TO TRY YOUR LUCK**

 `read.vba` will read in a vba csv and get rid of the annoying top and bottom lines

 `process.vba` is a little more complicated but runs `read.vba` then processes geometry and renames some columns, removes others, converts counts into presence absence